tweag/topiary/README.md

 * Use [Tree-sitter] for parsing, to avoid writing yet another grammar for a formatter.

+* Expect idempotency.
+That is, formatting of already-formatted code doesn't change anything.

 * For bundled formatting styles to meet the following constraints:

   * Be compatible with attested formatting styles used for that language